mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

 # Summary

-Jill Rides Again is a problem that has a straightforward but slow solution.
-What I like about this problem is that once you picture the straightforward solution, you have to discipline yourself to approach the problem in a different way.
+Jill Rides Again is a variant of the classical Maximum Subarray Problem [[Bentley84](#Bentley84)].
+The solution to the Maximum Subarray Problem is Kadane's Algorithm.
+Kadane's Algorithm is a model solution for problems that require computing maximum subsequences.
+Thus, we based our solution to Jill Rides Again on Kadane's Algorithm.

 What was your experience solving this problem?
 Let me know in the comments.